-According to the World Economic Forum (2018), delaying retirement savings by just five years to age 27 instead of age 22, results, in a retirement account that is about 18% smaller.
-There is a need for those 22 or even younger to participate in the first place, particularly if government funding for social security is decreased.
+According to the World Economic Forum (2018), it is delaying retirement savings by just five years to age 27 instead of age 22, resulting in a retirement account about 18% smaller.
+There is a need for those 22 or even younger to participate in the first place, notably if government decreases funding for social security.

 10) Embrace Investing